 Examples of current assets include short-term investments, inventory, foreign currency, and prepaid expenses.
-Current liabilities range from accruals to current income tax liabilities to accounts payable to short term loans.
+Current liabilities range from accruals to current income tax liabilities, accounts payable, and short-term loans.

-An organization’s procure-to-pay process can play a major role in improving cash flow management by optimizing the buyer’s cash conversion cycle without hurting their suppliers’ own cash flow needs.
+An organization’s procure-to-pay process can play a major role in improving cash flow management by optimizing the buyer’s cash conversion cycle without hurting their vendors’ cash flow needs.

 Most businesses aim to achieve a positive level of cash flow on a consistent basis, and by optimizing your procure-to-pay process, you will have a significantly better chance of achieving this.
-However, before undertaking any strategical changes to your P2P process, it’s important to note that there is a limit to how much positive working capital an organization should hold at any one time.
+However, before undertaking any strategic changes to your procure to pay cycle, it’s important to note that there is a limit to how much positive working capital an organization should hold at any one time.

 Finding the Right Balance in your Cash Flow Management

-The main benefits of positive cash flow include improved liquidity, operational efficiency and increased profits.
-However, having an extremely high figure is not always necessary.
+The main benefits of positive cash flow include improved liquidity, operational efficiency, and increased profits.
+However, holding an extremely high amount of cash is not always necessary.

-It can mean that there is more money within the company than is needed in order to fulfill its operations, that cash is not being invested in the correct manner, or that company growth is being neglected in favor of maximizing liquidity.
+Having too much cash on hand could mean there is more money than needed to fulfill operations, that cash is not being invested well, or that growth is being neglected in favor of maximizing liquidity.
 Such instances point to poor cash flow management.

-As mentioned, your procure-to-pay process can have a profound effect on your cash flow management and we’ve come up with six particular P2P strategies to help you on your way.
+As mentioned, your procure to pay process flow can profoundly affect your cash flow management and we’ve come up with six particular P2P strategies to help you on your way.